Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Exact Bayesian Inference with Loops

-it marginalizes the distribution by assigning $\progvar{y}$ to zero and conditions on the event that $\progvar{x}$ is less than 1, resulting in $\sum_{i=0}^{\infty} \frac{\left(2^{-i} + (1-2^{-i})X_\lightning\right)V^i}{(1-U)}$.
-We can read off that for any initial state $(x,y)$ we obtain a \emph{different} observe violation probability $(1-2^{-y})$, hence we cannot finitely partition the state space into equal violation probability classes.
-There is another challenge when considering the equivalence of normalized distributions: Evaluating $\cond$ on (closed-form) eSOPs yields that $\cond(\sem{P}(\hat{G})) = \cond(\sem{Q}(\hat{G}))$.
-This further implies $\forall \sigma \in \N^k.~ \normalize(\sem{P}(\bvec{X}^\sigma)) = \normalize(\sem{Q}(\bvec{X}^\sigma))$, i.e., equivalence on point-mass distributions.
-However, we do not necessarily have the precise equivalence as per \Cref{eqn:condequiv}, as the $\normalize$ operator used to define $\cond$ is a non-linear function\footnote{For the unconditioned semantics, general equivalence $\sem{P} = \sem{Q}$ follows from the linearity of the transformer.} and thus the point-mass distributions cannot be combined in a sensible way.
-Nevertheless, in many use-cases we are only interested in the behavior of a specific initial state where such a result on point-mass equivalence can still be useful. }
+Another challenge when considering the equivalence of normalized distributions is: Evaluating $\cond$ on (closed-form) eSOPs yields that $\cond(\sem{P}(\hat{G})) = \cond(\sem{Q}(\hat{G}))$.
+This implies $\forall \sigma \in \N^k.~ \normalize(\sem{P}(\bvec{X}^\sigma)) = \normalize(\sem{Q}(\bvec{X}^\sigma))$, i.e., equivalence on point-mass distributions.
+However, we do not necessarily have the precise equivalence as per \Cref{eqn:condequiv}, because the $\normalize$ operator used to define $\cond$ is a non-linear function\footnote{For the non-normalized semantics, general equivalence $\sem{P} = \sem{Q}$ follows from the linearity of the transformer.} and thus the point-mass distributions cannot be combined in a sensible way.
+However, in many use cases we are only interested in the behavior of a specific initial state valuation where such a result on point-mass equivalence can still be useful.